 This is a site to the south of the Leicester Road part of which was originally designated as recreation land.
 Its area is 8 hectares.
-Following discussions with the landowners and immediate neighbour Uppingham School, a shared purpose proposal has been agreed in principle with all parties, enabling the construction of some badly needed large executive homes to the front of the site with other house types behind.
+It will enable the construction of some badly needed large executive homes to the front of the site with other house types behind.
 To the rear of the homes, a boundary limiting further housing development has been agreed beyond which will be 'designated' recreation land.

-These principles are shown on the map at page 32.
-The precise position of the line will be established through the detailed design process.
+The position of this boundary is shown on the plan on page 32.
+Whilst the general position should reflect this plan, especially where there is an existing field boundary, the precise position of the boundary should also take into account the detailed design process.